 There are many tools to validate XML files against their RELAX NG grammar.
-In the case of PNML, here is a summary of the means you can use.
+In the case of PNML, below is a summary of the tools you can use.

 PNML Framework's ecosystem

 We are providing PNML Document Checker (PNML DoC), a free and open source tool to validate PNML Documents against the ISO/IEC 15909-2 specification.
 PNML DoC relies on PNML Framework to do so.
 It can check for the presence of multiple arcs, and it can also remove them (two separate options).
 It is also able to remove all graphical information attached to the Petri net objects in the PNML, which reduces the size of the PNML file.

 We recommend using this tool to validate your PNML documents.
 If you feel that it is missing some important feature, please let us know.

 The check is performed against PNML grammar only.
 Validation against PNML Schematron rules (see below) is not enabled since the support of Schematron by xmllint seems, for the moment, not compatible with these.

 This script assumes that you have xmllint and perl installed, and an Internet connectivity (it fetches the grammar from this site).
 So please, make sure these three requirements are met.